| The

 divorce process.
 The handbook has proven invaluable to attorneys

 who distribute it to new clients as part of their service.
+To promote alternative dispute resolution in family disputes,

 the Academy published Model Family Law Arbitration

 Act in 2005.
+Children

 And Divorce